vuejs/vue-eslint-parser/README.md

 ## ⤴️ Motivation

-- **This parser allows us to lint the `<template>` of `.vue` files.**
+This parser allows us to lint the `<template>` of `.vue` files.
 We can make mistakes easily on `<template>` if we use complex directives and expressions in the template.
 This parser and the rules of [eslint-plugin-vue](https://github.com/vuejs/eslint-plugin-vue) would catch some of the mistakes.
-- **This parser allows us to fix our mistakes automatically.**
-  ESLint supports autofix on custom parsers but does not support autofix on plugins which have processors ([eslint/eslint#7510](https://github.com/eslint/eslint/issues/7510)).
-This parser supports autofix on `.vue` files.

 ## 💿 Installation